It’s a three-way creature feature

 Penguin is nothing special either, as the Penguin just doesn’t make for an

 exciting foe for our hero to battle.
-Although I do like the banter, especially
+Although, I do like the banter, especially

-while you have to wear a mask”.
+when Penguin says to Batman “Your just jellies because I’m a genuine freak, while you have to wear a mask”.
 Things do get really good once Cat-Woman

 emerges on the scene.
 I love when Batman tries winning her over, and he even

 goes so far as to rip off his mask in front of her.
-It’s great stuff but also
+It’s great stuff, but also

 very tragic as Cat-Woman is too far gone to reform.
 We then get two of the

-franchises best villain deaths right back to back with each other.
+franchise's best villain deaths right back-to-back with each other.
 I may not

-her revenge by electrocuting him, but he doesn't just get fried, Max Shrek gets
+her revenge by electrocuting him, but he doesn't just get shocked, Max Shreck gets absolutely nuked in this big electrical explosion, and is reduced to a grilled corps

 … it's awesome.
 The Penguins death follows next, and this is a very quiet,